Plant-based: Vegan Vs Vegetarian

 Vegan and vegetarian diets have been around for a long time and are the lifestyle of choice for many people world-wide.
-Both of these diets are plant-based, meaning the primary food source is plants.
+Both diets are plant-based, meaning the primary food source is plants.
 Some plant-based diets also include meat, but vegan and vegetarian diets do not.

 A vegan diet is made of only plant-based foods and excludes eggs, poultry, fish, meat, and dairy.
 Many vegans will also include lifestyle habits that avoid animal-derived products like leather or fur.